bytewired/Mova-PoC/README.md

 | VM | Program executor |
 | State Serializator  | Serializes/Deserializes program state (Instruction Pointer, Stack)
 ## Hypervisor Listener
+Each program is a socket server and Hypervisor is a client that binds to server(s).

-Opens socket on port 34567 and listens to incomming commands
+Hypervisor component into VM listens to incomming clients.

+Socket port for server is calculated based on this `[PID]^34567`.

 Supported commands:
 | Command | Description |